 - Insanely good vegetable side dishes

 The flavor of the herbs in the meat is amazing.
-MaryJo even mentioned that this was the tastiest chicken I have ever made.
+MaryJo even mentioned that this was the tastiest chicken I had ever made.

 Simple chicken brine…that’s good enough for me.